-- Feline infectious anemia (hemobartonellosis) – Caused by an unusual type of bacteria which attach themselves to the wall of red blood cells, destroying them in the process.
+- Feline infectious anemia (hemobartonellosis): Caused by an unusual type of bacteria that attach themselves to the wall of red blood cells, destroying them in the process.

-- Glomerulonephritis – A renal disease which is caused by the inflammation of the nephrons in the kidneys.
+- Glomerulonephritis: A disease of the kidneys caused by the inflammation of the nephrons.